-- 1. The petitioner, a minor, is 16 years old and a resident of the District of Nablus. - 2.
-On June 11, 2012, petitioner's family requested petitioner 2 (hereinafter: HaMoked), to assist it to locate the petitioner who, on June 10, 2012, at around 3:00 P.M., was detained by soldiers, while passing the Gitit checkpoint on his way home, near the settlement Ma'ale Efrayim.
-The petitioner works as a laborer in said settlement, and the other laborers working with him witnessed the arrest and called the family to notify it of same. - 3.
-It should be further noted that no official authority has updated petitioner's family of his arrest and location, although about 24 hours have elapsed from the time of the arrest, and the case at hand concerns a minor. - 4.
+- 1. The petitioner, a minor, is 16 years old and a resident of the Al 'Arrub refugee camp in the District of Hebron. - 2.
+On November 20, 2012, petitioner's family requested petitioner 2 (hereinafter: HaMoked), to assist it to locate the petitioner who was brought by his father on that day, at 08:00 A.M., to the Etzion DCO, pursuant to a summons received by the family from respondent 1.
+The summons was delivered to the family by military soldiers at their home, as the petitioner was not at home when the soldiers arrived thereto.
+The purpose of the summons, as stated by the soldiers was "detention for interrogation". - 3.
+Since he saw the petitioner entering the gates of the Etzion DCO, his father has not seen or heard from him. - 4.
+It should be further noted that no official authority has updated petitioner's family about his arrest and location, although more than 24 hours have elapsed from the time of the arrest, and the case at hand concerns a minor. - 5.
 Immediately after having been contacted by the family, HaMoked requested the control center located at the headquarters of respondent 3 (hereinafter: the IPS control center) to assist it to locate the petitioner.
-The IPS control center replied that it had no record of the petitioner. - 5.
-At the same time, HaMoked telephoned the Shomron temporary detention facility, to which detainees who are detained in the northern part of the West Bank are taken.
-HaMoked was informed by an official at the Shomron facility that no minor or person matching the information provided had arrived at the facility. - 6.
-Furthermore, HaMoked contacted the operations room of the army's Jordan Valley Brigade in an attempt to obtain information regarding the detainee, who was detained in the brigade's region.
-However, the operations room replied that the information was classified and that they were not prepared to divulge it.
+The IPS control center replied that it had no record of the petitioner. - 6.
+At the same time, HaMoked telephoned the Etzion temporary detention facility, to which detainees who are detained in the southern part of the West Bank are taken, and which is adjacent to the DCO to which the petitioner had been brought.
+HaMoked was informed by an official at the Etzion facility that no minor or person matching the information provided had arrived at the facility. - 7.
+Furthermore, HaMoked contacted the Etzion DCO itself in an attempt to obtain information regarding a possible interrogation of the petitioner thereat.
+However, the DCO replied that they were not prepared to divulge the information. - 8.
+Finally, HaMoked contacted the control center located at the headquarters of respondent 2, but they too had no information concerning the petitioner's detention place. - 9.

-- 7. Finally, HaMoked contacted the Ma'ale Efrayim police station in an attempt to find out whether the detainee was held there (detainees are sometimes transferred to nearby police stations, before being transferred to another detention facility).
-A police officer at the station said that he understood that the petitioner was classified as an "ISA detainee", but that no one was willing to give him information concerning the petitioner's detention place. - 8.
 Hence, no information was given to the family regarding petitioner's detention and whereabouts, and presently, he is not recorded as a detainee.
 Consequently, at present, the petitioner is entirely defenseless against the arbitrariness of the force which detained him.
-These omissions have been taking place for almost 24 hours, as of the time of filing this petition (again, it should be emphasized that a 16-year-old minor is concerned). - 9.
-Petitioner 2 is a human rights organization which assists Palestinian residents of the West Bank whose rights were violated by the respondent.
+These omissions have been taking place for more than 24 hours, as of the time of filing this petition (again, it should be emphasized that a 16-year-old minor is concerned).

+10. Petitioner 2 is a human rights organization which assists Palestinian residents of the West Bank whose rights were violated by the respondent.
 Its activities involve, inter alia, providing assistance in locating detainees detained by Israeli security forces.